Chesapeake Energy to face racketeering charges in Michigan trial

 Chesapeake will also go on trial in Michigan on antitrust charges for its alleged role in bid-rigging at a state land auction in 2010, following an earlier ruling by Barton in July.

-In that case, Chesapeake is charged with colluding with a competitor, Encana Corp (ECA.TO), to suppress land lease values in the state in 2010.
+In that case, Chesapeake is charged with colluding with a competitor, Encana Corp, to suppress land lease values in the state in 2010.

 Michigan officials began looking into their activities in 2012 after a Reuters investigation found that executives from the two companies discussed proposals to divide bidding responsibilities in a state land auction and in deals with several private landowners.
 Chesapeake has denied any wrongdoing.